mmclhugo1/wandisco-documentation/docs/docs/databricks_config.md

 For example, if the URL is:`https://westeurope.azuredatabricks.net/?o=2678593749589794#`, the service address would be `westeurope.azuredatabricks.net`.

+* As of April 16th 2020, the URL scheme for a new Databricks Workspace will have a format of `adb-<workspace-id>.<random>.azuredatabricks.net`.
+The URL format for existing Workspaces will stay the same.

 See the [Workspace Instance and ID](https://docs.databricks.com/workspace/workspace-details.html#workspace-instance-and-id) section in the Databricks docs for more info.

 ## Bearer Token